wir963/tetris/README.md

 tetris
 ======

-This is an enhanced version of a class project for my advanced programming class in the spring of 2013.
+This is an enhanced version of a class project build in Java for my Advanced Programming class taught by Professor Singh in the spring of 2013.
+It heavily uses inheritance to create the distinct tetris blocks.
 It includes all the characteristics of a real tetris game.